Outdoor Pets Can Exacerbate Flea Infestations

 Despite their size, flea bites can potentially be very dangerous.
 While they more often than not only result in numerous red, swollen, and itchy bumps, these pests can occasionally transmit a number of serious diseases.
 Most famously, fleas are responsible for the spread of the black plague in Europe during the 14th century; illnesses like murine typhus, tungiansis, and tularemia are also among those carried by fleas in North America.

-Cantu Pest Control is proud to be the first company in Texas to offer a Cantu Green Service Service.
+Cantu Pest & Termite is proud to be the first company in Texas to offer a Cantu Green Service.
 Our Texas flea control experts are excited to offer Cantu Green Service pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If fleas have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced flea removal experts.
+If fleas or other pests have made unwanted appearances around your Dallas, Fort Worth or Houston residential or commercial areas, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced flea removal experts.